-• What restrictions and guidelines does the high school place on students (e.g., Number of AP classes a student can take each year)
+What Restrictions and Guidelines Does Your High School Place on Students (e.g., number of AP courses a student can take each year)

-Important: What are the student’s aspirations on colleges they would like to attend and how does that match the kind of student they are?
-Remember, even if you excel in all of your classes, including your AP classes, and have taken the maximum number of AP’s offered, for the most highly selective colleges, you are still just like 80% of their applicant pool.
+It is important to consider your aspirations on colleges you would like to attend and how that compares to the kind of student you are.
+Remember, even if you excel in all of your classes, including your AP courses, and have taken the maximum number of AP’s offered, for the most highly selective colleges, you are still just like 80% of their applicant pool.
 How can you differentiate yourself, up and above this?

-Quoted directly from an admissions officer from a highly selective college: “If a student asks whether he can take AP Environmental Science instead of AP Calc BC, often he is really saying that AP Calc BC is too hard, and he’d like to take a class where he can be more successful.”
+Quoted directly from an admissions officer: “If a student asks whether he can take AP Environmental Science instead of AP Calc BC, often he is really saying that AP Calc BC is too hard, and he’d like to take a class where he can be more successful.”
 This is perfectly OK!
 It also may mean that that student is more interested in the environment than calculus, which, by the way, is completely fine!
 Maybe MIT isn’t the right fit for him.
-On the other hand, if a student took all of the math classes her school had to offer, earned and easy 4.0 and loved math classes so much that she took math classes outside of school, then MIT would see a student who loves math and would be capable of their workload (This still doesn’t mean they will be accepted!)
+On the other hand, if a student took all of the math classes her school had to offer, earned an easy 4.0 and loved math classes so much that she took math classes outside of school, then MIT would see a student who loves math and would be capable of their workload (this still doesn’t mean they will be accepted, on the contrary!)

-Taking AP’s isn’t the answer to all of your college dreams, on the contrary.
-Once again, this comes down to finding the right set of colleges based on your needs: socially, academically, financially and emotionally.
-Take the classes that challenge and interest you but fit with who you are.
-Remember, college will not get any easier, it is going to get harder and finding the college that fits you is far more relevant and critical to your success than striving to attend the most selective.
+Taking AP’s comes down to finding the right set of colleges based on your needs: socially, academically, financially and emotionally.
+Take the courses that challenge and interest you, but fit with who you are.
+Remember, college will not get any easier, it is going to get harder and finding the colleges that fit you is far more relevant and critical to your success than striving to attend the most selective.
 You will make your college journey a success, not the college you attend.
 I cannot stress this enough!